 Saint Louis is actually home to one of the largest science centers in the United States, and it’s among many of the best attractions in the city, being in Forest Park.
 It started as a planetarium but has grown to a complex of buildings making up more than 300,000 square feet, exhibiting all kinds of natural and engineering science exhibits.
 You can’t miss it from its unique modern shape, and the slightly creepy, Slenderman-esque “Looking Up” statue out front.

-Due to the recent advancement of spaceflight technology and renewed public interest, visitors are especially excited to visit the Mission: Mars exhibit.
-It operates in partnership with NASA and is all about the technology that got us there, as well as what we’ve found so far and what’s to come.
+Due to the recent advancement of spaceflight technology and renewed public interest, visitors are incredibly excited to visit the Mission: Mars exhibit.
+It operates in partnership with NASA and is all about the technology that got us there and what we’ve found so far and what’s to come.

 See Related: Best Christmas Vacations in the United States